-- Strategy A. Update the zoning code to modernize permitted use categories related to group living and expand the allowance of flexible and affordable housing types. - Strategy C. Ensure city codes and land use regulations support modern and equitable approaches to housing options for people experiencing homelessness and people in need of supportive housing. - Land Use and Built Form Policy 11: Implement plan recommendations through city-led legislative rezonings and text amendments. (p.
+- Land Use and Built Form Policy 1: Revise city regulations to respond to the demands of Denver's unique and modern housing needs. (p.
+82) - Strategy A. Update the zoning code to modernize permitted use categories related to group living and expand the allowance of flexible and affordable housing types. - Strategy C. Ensure city codes and land use regulations support modern and equitable approaches to housing options for people experiencing homelessness and people in need of supportive housing. - Land Use and Built Form Policy 11: Implement plan recommendations through city-led legislative rezonings and text amendments. (p.
 79) - Strategy B. Use text amendments combined with map amendments to apply strategies recommended by Blueprint Denver at the effective, area appropriate scale.
-Text amendments and large legislative rezonings should be guided by the equity concepts and maps in Chapter 2. - Strategy C. Use a robust and inclusive community input process to inform city-led rezonings and zoning code text amendments.
+Text amendments and large legislative rezonings should be guided by the equity concepts and maps in Chapter 2. - Strategy C. Use a robust and inclusive community input process to inform city-led rezonings and zoning code text amendments. - Land Use and Built Form Policy 5: Integrate mitigation of involuntary displacement of residents and/or businesses into major city projects. (p.
+75) - Strategy B. For major city investments and projects-including regulatory changes and legislative rezonings-analyze the potential for the involuntary displacement of lowerincome residents and local businesses.

 The proposed text amendment is consistent with Blueprint Denver because it provides clear, flexible regulations that will enable production of an affordable housing form that can be equitably distributed in all residential, industrial and commercial zone districts.
 The text amendment will result in a more predictable process for the city, applicants, and community members while requiring a process prior to site development to inform the community about the proposed use.
-Additionally, guided by the equity concepts set forth in Chapter 2 of Blueprint Denver, a robust and inclusive community input process informed this city-led text amendment, as detailed in "Public Process," above.
-This process was consistent with the strategies and recommendations set forth in Blueprint Land Use and Built Form Policy 11.
+Finally, guided by the equity concepts set forth in Chapter 2 of Blueprint Denver, a robust and inclusive community input process informed this city-led text amendment, as detailed in "Public Process," above.
+This process was consistent with the strategies and recommendations set forth in Blueprint Land Use and Built Form Policy 11, Strategy C.